 Traditional Banking vs. Digital Banking Comparison

-Digital banks are becoming increasingly popular.
-Also known as online banks, they are trying to innovate the banking industry by making it easier to access financial accounts through a computer or mobile device.
+E-banks banks are becoming increasingly popular.
+Also known as online banks, they are trying to innovate the financial industry by making it easier to access financial accounts through different digital channels (mobile phones, tablets, laptops).

 Differences Between Digital Banks and Traditional Banks

-Digital banks offer online banking, which means users can manage their finances anywhere, anytime.
+Digital banks offer online banking, which means users can manage their finances in their commonly used digital channels, anytime.
 Moreover, they are always open.
-While traditional banks have limited hours of operation or may be closed on certain holidays unless they are in malls that stay open until nightfall, digital banks never close.
+While physical banks have limited hours of operation or may be closed on certain holidays unless they are in malls that stay open until nightfall, online banks never close.
 Online banks also offer 24/7 customer experience support by phone and online chat.

 Assistance in Making a Financial Decision

-Online banks also offer higher interest rates on savings accounts, which is another advantage over traditional banks.
+Online banks also offer higher interest rates on savings accounts, which is another advantage over conventional banks.
 They also offer lower interest rates on loans for people with good credit.
-Digital banks can help you save more money over time as well as earn interest, so it grows faster than a traditional bank.
+This banks can help you save more money over time as well as earn interest, so it grows faster than a traditional bank.

 Digital banks are keeping up with the latest technological advances that traditional banks simply cannot compete with when it comes to customer service and convenience.
 They do not have a physical bank location, which means digital banking is great for people who are constantly on the go or don't enjoy human contact.